SerpentSnek/After-Woods/ProjectDocument.md

 *Game feel suggestions* - I thought of several features that probably should be added from a game feel POV, but the implementations of these were delegated to others.
 I suggested that we add a minimap, which Kris implemented, parallax on the background (particularly in the vertical direction), which Brandon implemented, and a patrol for the enemy AI so the stage feels more alive, which Chenhaoran implemented.
 The minimap idea was a little bit of a fail because there isn't enough room on the screen to make it bigger, and when it's small you can't really see much, but the other two make the game feel that little bit better.

 *Minor changes* - I made a lot of small changes throughout the project.
-For example, I tuned the beast AI values with Chenhaoran, the other enemy values and all the player logic values (HP, radiation damage, etc.) with Kris, modified the layout of the HUD, switched the positions of the buttons in the game over screen, and moved the minimap to the bottom left and made the camera view bigger, so you can see stuff that is outside of the regular view on the minimap.
+For example, I tuned the beast AI values with Chenhaoran, the other enemy values and all the player logic values (HP, radiation damage, etc.) with Kris, slightly modified the layout of some stages and added more food to make it easier, made the spawn bunker darker so it is more obvious which bunker you have to reach, modified the layout of the HUD, switched the positions of the buttons in the game over screen, and moved the minimap to the bottom left and made the camera view bigger, so you can see stuff that is outside of the regular view on the minimap.
 Additionally, just like with the producer role, I made a lot of minor bug fixes that contribute to the overall polish of the game.